Commonly Asked Questions

-Click here to search a map of dentists in your area.
-You can also search for a dentist using our mobile app .
+Click here to search for dentists in your area.
+You can also search for a dentist in the member web portal.
 Keep in mind that you can choose and change your dentist at any time.

 How soon will I get my ID cards?

 ID cards will be mailed to either the member or employer, as specified, and will arrive approximately 7 – 10 working days from the time Dental Select receives the enrollment or change form.
-If you lose your ID cards, they can also be accessed through the Dental Select mobile app or by logging into the member web portal.
+If you lose your ID cards, they can also be accessed through the member web portal.

 When can I start using my benefits?